 Believe me, I’m all for capsule wardrobes.
-But your capsule wardrobe isn’t talking; it doesn’t have any good advice on how to style outfits.
+But your capsule wardrobe isn’t some magical style robot; it doesn’t actually have any good advice on how to style cute outfits.
 I knew I wanted to look stylish, but I had no idea how to go about it.
-I had no system in place, and every morning I felt like I was grasping at an entirely different set of straws in order to barely pull something together.
+I had no system in place, and each morning I felt like I was grasping at an entirely new set of straws in order to barely pull something together.
 Some days, I sort of got it right.
 And other days, I have to wonder where the heck I went wrong, because somehow I ended up looking like Jack Sparrow.

-Finally, I took the time to figure out what exactly was so right about the outfits wins, and what was so terribly wrong about the outfit fails.
+One day, I decided that once and for all, the time to figure out what exactly was so right about the outfits wins and what was so terribly wrong about the outfit fails was now.

-But I love fashion, and I don’t like being limited to wearing only what is in my capsule wardrobe at any given time.
+Don’t get me wrong, I love my capsule of basics that I rely on nearly every day.
+But I also love fashion, and I don’t like being limited to wearing only what is in my capsule wardrobe at any given time.
 I want to be able to go into my closet and see an array of different styles and a rainbow of colors, and still be able to put together an outfit that I feel like myself in.
 I take these steps whenever I want to put together an outfit that feels complete, comfortable, and stylish.
-This is how I do it.
+Here’s how I do it.

 before you start: check the weather